-Investors in convertible bonds are provided with a yield.
+Investors in convertible bonds are provided with a return on their capital.
 This bears with it a comparatively low rate of risk of failure to repay capital provided.
-Such bonds grant investors the right to acquire at a point in the future the Company's shares.
-The price for such may have been established at the time of the issuance of the convertible bonds, or at a formula ("conversion price") for the setting of prices agreed upon on at the inceptions of the transaction.
+At the same time, such bonds grant investors the right to acquire the Company's shares at a point in the future.
+The price for such may have already been established at the time of the issuance of the convertible bonds, or at a previously specified formula ("conversion price") for the setting of prices.
 This acquisition provides investors with access to the Company's assets and earnings.

 Convertible bonds provide the Company with an appropriate way of keeping their capital costs as low as possible.
-The features described - the high security accruing to holders of the bonds and the option of participating in stock rises, with this ensuing from the right to convert the holdings into shares - provide the Company with flexible and rapid access to attractive financing conditions.
-These are generally below the level of costs ensuing from (pure) outside capital instruments.
+The features described - the high security accruing to holders of the bonds and the option of participating in share price increases, with this ensuing from the right to convert the holdings into shares - provide the Company with flexible and rapid access to attractive financing conditions.
+These are generally below the level of costs ensuing from (pure) debt financing instruments.

-Thanks to the conditions customarily prevailing on capital markets and pertaining to convertible bonds, the price of issuance of the shares to be created will be higher than the stock quote extant at the time of issuance of the convertible bond ("conversion premium").
-This means that the Company can realise a higher price of issuance - when compared to the one arising from an immediately-performed increase of capital.
+Thanks to the conditions customarily prevailing on capital markets and pertaining to convertible bonds, the issue price of the shares to be created will be higher than the share price existing at the time the convertible bond is issued ("conversion premium").
+This means that the Company can realise a higher issue price - when compared to the one arising from an immediately-performed capital increase.
 In other words, this means that the Company can secure an additional amount of capital thanks to this.

 The value of convertible bonds stems from two components.
 The first is the debenture bond, the second is the option entitling the debenture to be converted into shares.
-The value of the option component accompanying the convertible bond is determined by the performance of the Company's stock on exchanges.
-This duo and their linkage causes investors to accept a yield lower than those prevailing for classic corporate bonds.
+The value of the option component accompanying the convertible bond is determined by the performance of the Company's share on stock exchanges.
+This duo and their linkage cause investors to accept a yield lower than those prevailing for classic corporate bonds.
 The conversion premium contains a valuation of the option component.
-Its price is influenced by term, rate of interest, performance (very important) and volatility of stock on exchanges.
-In such cases, a great volatility (when it gives rise to corresponding opportunities on exchanges) causes the bond's value to rise.
+Its price is influenced by term, rate of interest, performance and volatility of stock on exchanges.
+In such cases, a high volatility (when it gives rise to corresponding opportunities on exchanges) causes the bond's value to rise.
 This is due to the application of technical methods in common use on markets and applied to option components.
 The greater value manifests itself in the relatively low rate of interest borne by the convertible bond.
-Convertible bonds thus especially constitute a way of leveraging the stock quote volatility into an asset for the Company, one that reduces its costs of capital.
+Accordingly, convertible bonds constitute a way of leveraging the share price volatility into an asset for the Company, one that reduces its costs of capital.

 Experience shows that issuances featuring exclusions of subscription rights generally attain better conditions.
-This is because the rapidity of placement enabled by such issuances permits the Company to avoid the encumbrances arising from price-affecting rises occasioned by alterations on markets.
+This is because the rapidity of placement enabled by such issuances permits the Company to avoid the encumbrances arising from price-affecting rises occasioned by changes in the market situation.
 These characteristics stem from the structure of issuances bearing with them rights of subscription, for which legal stipulations require the adherence to a term of procurement of at least two weeks.
 The exclusion of rights of subscription can - when accompanied by a proper assessment of market conditions - generate relatively more financial means for the Company.
 This goes hand in hand with a lower number of shares to be issued, in cases of utilization of the rights of conversion.
 These factors make the exclusion of subscription rights standard operating practice for those issuing convertible bonds on capital markets.